-Copper Fox, through its wholly owned subsidiary Northern Fox, owns 39.51% of the common shares of District Copper Corp. (formerly Carmax Mining Corp.).
-Copper Fox's equity interest decreased over the past year due to the Company taking a passive approach towards participating in District's most recent financings.
+As of the date of this MD&A, Copper Fox, through its wholly owned subsidiary Northern Fox, owns 24.43% of the common shares of District Copper Corp.
+(Note 3).
+Copper Fox's equity interest has decreased over the past two years due to the Company taking a passive approach towards participating in District's most recent financings.

-District holds a 100% working interest in the Eaglehead copper-molybdenum-gold-silver property (13,540 ha) located in the Liard Mining Division, approximately 40 kilometers east of Dease Lake in northern British Columbia.
+District holds a 100% working interest in the Eaglehead copper-molybdenum-gold-silver property (15,956 ha) located in the Liard Mining Division, approximately 40 kilometers east of Dease Lake in northern British Columbia.